MultiSafepay/docs/content/payment-methods/banks/direct-bank-transfer/how-does-direct-bank-transfer-work.md

 * Direct Bank Transfer can only process transactions in Euros (EUR)

-* A minimum of 1 EUR and maximum of 15,000 EUR exist for Direct Babnk Transfer transactions.
+* A minimum of 1 EUR and maximum of 15,000 EUR exist for Direct Bank Transfer transactions.